Umbau-Wagen: Eight-wheeled coach, Class 4yg

 Following the success of the six-wheeled Umbauwagen, the DB intended that the large numbers of eight-wheeled compartment coaches from the early Länderbahn fleets which were still available, should be converted on the same principles.
 To achieve this the undercarriages of the old coaches were converted to a standard length.
 In 1956 a trials coach was built - a mixed class BC4yg, which had a length of 19.5 metres.
 In 1957 two more prototypes of the later class AByg 402 already had Minden-Deutz bogies.
 The end doors and the special design was the same as the six-wheelers.
 There were also three classes: B4yg, AB4yg and BD4yg.

 Between the inset end doors were five windows (four in the first class section) and then a pair of pivoting external doors as a centre entrance, which was also inset.

 Full production began in 1957 with the B4yg-56 (Byg 515).
 The following series in 1959 were classed as the B4yg 58 and Byg 58a (later Byg 515 and 516).
 The coaches had 72 passenger cushioned, plastic-covered seats.
 The AB coaches were fitted with 24 first class and 36 second class seats and were built from 1958.
 They had a somewhat different floor plan with various locations for the WCs.
 These coaches were called the AByg-58 and AByg-58a (later AByg 503 and 504).
 The half-luggage vans were initially supplied as BPw4yg-56 (later BDyg 531).
 Further batches went into service as the BPw4yg-56a (BDyg 532) and BPw4yg-56b (BDyg 533).

 The basis of the first coaches even included those with Prussian standard bogies, although these were converted from friction bearings to roller bearings.
 The next 300 coaches were given the originally American Schwanenhals bogies, an amazing parallel with the 1964 eight-wheeled Reko-Wagen coaches of the Reichsbahn in East Germany.
 All the remaining yg class coaches were then equipped with Minden-Deutz MD 36 bogies.

 All the coaches were cleared to run at up to 120 km/h.

 The 4yg coaches were preferred for semi-fast services (Eilzugverkehr).
 Not until their later years were they cascaded to branch lines.
-The last coaches were retired in the early 1990s, because it was no longer worth while converting the doors to automatic locking.
+The last coaches were retired in the early 1990s, because it was no longer worthwhile converting the doors to automatic locking.
 The last areas of operation for these coaches were the Lahntal railway (Lahntalbahn), the Cologne area and the Eifel.
 The coaches experienced one final highlight during the Wende, the period after the Berlin Wall came down in 1989/90, when they were used in a large number of extra express trains.

 It is of note that these coaches ran their entire lives in the bottle green or chromium-oxide green livery typical of the DB for the 1950s and 60s and were neither painted in ocean blue and beige nor in other colours (apart from e.g. those used with Class ET 65 multiples in Stuttgart suburban services − see below).